vial-kb/vial-kb.github.io/docs/docs/firmware-size.md

 ### Configure memory usage

-By default, the number of available Macros is calculated from the EEPROM size on your controller.
+By default, 16 macros can be configured.
 To reduce EEPROM usage or to select one feature over another, you can define the following in your `config.h`:

 ```c
 #define DYNAMIC_KEYMAP_MACRO_COUNT x